Kendra Ferreira

 Kendra is the mother of three boys, all of whom were teenagers at the time of her diagnosis.
 They were essential for pushing her to beat her diagnosis.

 She also stayed positive, did her research, found the best doctor to treat her and was open to clinical trials.
-She truly took her prognosis into her own hands.
+She truly took her survival into her own hands.

-Many people underestimate how rare peritoneal mesothelioma is.
+Many people underestimate the rarity of peritoneal mesothelioma.
 There are only approximately 400 cases per year.
 By comparison, there are nearly 22,000 cases of ovarian cancer diagnosed every year.
 It makes sense that Kendra had never heard of it.
-She was very candid about her feelings upon her diagnosis, saying, “I was shocked.
+She was very candid about her feelings regarding her diagnosis, saying, “I was shocked.
 I was 42 years old.
 Absolutely shocked.
 I was petrified.
-I said, ‘oh my gosh, I’m not ready to die.’”
+I said, ‘Oh my gosh, I’m not ready to die.’”

+Kendra had some initial trouble finding a mesothelioma doctor with the ability to treat her.
 The doctor who diagnosed her wasn’t a mesothelioma specialist so she was sent to several treatment centers on the East Coast.
-She traveled from Rhode Island to New York where she met with Dr. Robert Taub.
+She traveled from Rhode Island to New York where she met with Dr. Robert Taub of Columbia University Medical Center.

 Kendra's Treatment Plan